Juunsseo/BU-GPA-CALCULATOR/README.md

 The feedback is immediate and understandable; for instance, once a course is added or the GPA is calculated, the result is displayed directly below the form.

+We developed this web application because our school only provides letter grades.

 ---

 We used Python with Flask, Javascript, and HTML.